chuhsuanlee/flyingtrain/README.md

 This project uses [__ijson__](https://pypi.org/project/ijson/) as an iterative JSON parser to avoid dumping the entire data file into memory

 ## Usage
-After installation, the following snippet can be used inside a virtual environment which runs the data extraction
+After installation, the following snippet can be used inside a virtual environment to extract the data
 ```py
 import flyingtrain